Sonic-Amiga/org.openhab.binding.devireg/README.md

 - Danfoss Icon controller (https://icon.danfoss.com/)
 - Danfors Icon room

+Note that Danfoss Icon support is currently incomplete and in beta state.
+It was done entirely with user's support; i, the developer, don't have Icon hardware on my disposal.

 ## Installation and supported architectures

 This binding relies on OpenSDG library (https://github.com/Sonic-Amiga/opensdg/releases) for communicating with the hardware.